tmcna/backlog/README.md

 # BacklogCLI

-BacklogCLI ia a CLI application for Backlog users.
+BacklogCLI is a CLI application for Backlog users.

 # Installation